RetirementHow To Create Your Retirement Checklist

 What retirement living home or long-term care facility might you prefer?

-If you plan to retire in the city you are currently living then tour the different retirement facilities.
+If you plan to retire in the city where you live, tour the different retirement facilities.

-Sometimes it’s nice to know where you are headed or have an idea of where you plan to apply for residency in the event you need to go.
+Sometimes, it’s nice to know where you are headed or see where you plan to apply for residency if you need to go.

 Adaptive Clothing For Long-Term Care and Seniors

-You might think it’s strange to consider the costs before you retire for adaptive clothing and accessories but trust me, you’ll need it.
+You might think it’s strange to consider the costs before you retire for adaptive clothing and accessories, but trust me; you’ll need them.

-We use Silverts for all of my mother-in-law’s needs and they deliver straight to the LTC home.
+We use Silverts for my mother-in-law’s needs, and they deliver straight to the LTC home.

 Free Shipping over $100 anywhere in Canada. *not an affiliate link

-This company is amazing and has just about everything you need for your loved one in long-term care or retirement living.
+This fantastic company has everything you need for your loved one in long-term care or retirement.

-You’ll find the prices are excellent and you won’t find anything cheaper in the stores or online.
+The prices are excellent, and you won’t find anything cheaper in the stores or online.

-You can also ship your order directly to a senior’s home in Canada which is great if you don’t live in the same city.
+You can also ship your order directly to a senior’s home in Canada, which is excellent if you don’t live in the same city.

 Should I/we sell my house before I retire?

-This is the big question everyone wants to know and the answer depends on what you want from your retirement.
+Everyone wants to know this big question; the answer depends on what you want from your retirement.

 Also, where will you plan to live once you sell?